 Invasive procedures and expensive prescriptions for treatment of osteoarthritis of the knees may be going the way of tonsillectomies.

-New research, including some surprising study results published this week, suggest that knee replacements and drugs like Celebrex may not be necessary to successfully treat the degenerative joint condition.
+Recent research suggests that knee replacements and drugs like Celebrex may not be necessary to successfully treat the degenerative joint condition.

 Painful knees are a fact of life for many people as they enter middle age and beyond — especially for weekend warriors who pounded the pavement and other athletes and dancers, amateur or professional.